Converting 40,000 Feet to Kilometers: A Deep Dive into Unit Conversion and Aviation

 Q: Why do we use both feet and kilometers in aviation?

 - A: The coexistence of units reflects historical practices and regional differences.
-While the metric system is increasingly dominant in aviation, legacy systems and practices still utilize feet in certain contexts.
+While the metric system is increasingly dominant in aviation, legacy systems and practices still use feet in certain contexts.
 Standardization towards the metric system is ongoing.

 -